rear/rear.github.com/usage/index.md

 ### Backup integration ###

-Rear integrates with various backup solutions.
-Your backup software takes care of backing up all system files, Rear recreates the filesystems and starts the file restore.
+Relax-and-Recover integrates with various backup solutions.
+Your backup software takes care of backing up all system files, Relax-and-Recover recreates the filesystems and starts the file restore.

 Currently Bacula, HP DataProtector, CommVault Galaxy, Symantec NetBackup and IBM Tivoli Storage Manager are supported.